Other Adventuring Topics

 In QoD the passage of Time can be measured in a variety of ways.
 In Combat time is measured in Segments and Rounds.
 A Segment is a small unit of time, measuring approximately 1 to 2 seconds, that is used to measure the time of a sword swing, move a short distance, and the time it takes to cast and recover from using a magical power.
 The Recovery Time of Weapon Attacks and most powers are measured in Segments.

-Each Round is 10 segments (approximately 10-15 seconds), with 10 Rounds constituting one moment of time.
-The duration of many effects are measured in Rounds and most combat situations will complete within about 5 to 15 rounds.
-A Moment is a mutable amount of time that is approximately 2-3 minutes in length.
-There are 5 moments in a Phase.
+Each Round is 10 segments (approximately 10-15 seconds), with 10 Rounds constituting 1 Moment of time.
+The duration of many short-term effects are measured in Rounds and most combat situations complete within about 5 to 15 rounds.
+Note that regardless of how many rounds actually pass, a combat is usually considered to take 1 moment of time (GM's discretion).

 A Phase is a mutable amount of time that is used to measure the time it takes to catch your breath after a battle (see Resting below) or search through a small room.
 There are 5 phases per hour, and a phase can range in time between 5 and 20 minutes.
 For simplicity, we track the passage of time in phases while out of combat (or hours when there are long stretches of time between challenges).
 Exploring an area can take a phase or two (more for very large areas).
 Taking a short rest takes a phase.
 Depending on the complexity of the task, some skill checks may take a phase to complete (such as disarming a trap or applying a disguise).
 Additionally, some powers will have durations measured in phases.